keoko/sisyphus/README.md

 ## NICE TO HAVE
 ### FEATURES
+- sort file strategy (by name?)
+- filter extension files not available
 - timbre logger added as a component. add log wrapper?
 - key definition in Schema
 - git repo security